Will you give information about the fasting, wudu and excuse of a person from whose gums blood and pus come?

 - Is fasting invalidated if a person keeps a clove (of carnation) in his mouth?

-- What are the things that invalidate and break wudu?
+- What are the things and states that invalidate fasting?

 - Is fasting invalidated due to gingival bleeding and having a tooth pulled out?
 Is the statement ‘Make wudu like a bird and perform prayer like a stone’ true?